-I imagine Bobbie’s stress was different from my own.
+I imagine Bobbie’s stress was different from my own (of course, her own philosophy of how to manage stress was also different from mine).
 This wasn’t her thing at all.
 In the beginning she was willing to help me, but overall, she was an innocent bystander, only involved because her nutty husband thrust her into the unnatural world of performing on a national platform that all would see us succeed or fail on.

 Fortunately, we had a tour of performing arts centers and theatres that allowed us to work the routine several times in front of diverse audiences.
 They really seemed to like the trick.
 And the script had really settled in.
 We had hit a nice stride performing it.

 We had a break in our tour dates that allowed us to schedule the television show.
 Feeling good about everything, we packed up the prop and shipped it to Las Vegas.
 We had about a week to relax, destress and get ourselves together before our own flight to the Rio Hotel and Casino.

 President William McKinley stated, “In the time of darkest defeat, victory may be nearest.”
 I believe this is often the case; that moment when you want most to give up or feel that you have hit an insurmountable obstacle is right when you are most likely to have a unique breakthrough.
 It’s that moment when true innovation is exercised.
 It may require some pain and effort, but perhaps those kinds of contractions must always accompany the birth of something new.